 - Set the URL admin override password.

-- Transparent—The firewall intercepts the browser traffic destined for site in a URL category you have set to override and impersonates the original destination URL, issuing an HTTP 401 to prompt for the password.The client browser will display certificate errors if it does not trust the certificate.
+- Transparent—The firewall intercepts the browser traffic destined for site in a URL category you have set to override and impersonates the original destination URL, issuing an HTTP 302 to prompt for the password, which applies on a per-vsys level.The client browser will display certificate errors if it does not trust the certificate.

 - (Optional) Set a custom override period.

 - To change the amount of time users can browse to a site in a category for which they have successfully entered the override password, enter a new value in theURL Admin Override Timeoutfield.
 By default, users can access sites within the category for 15 minutes without re-entering the password.

 - To change the amount of time users are blocked from accessing a site set to override after three failed attempts to enter the override password, enter a new value in theURL Admin Lockout Timeoutfield.
 By default, users are blocked for 30 minutes.